 Standard applications of data encryption algorithms do not always meet real-time processing requirements.
 Within a packet, data at different positions may have various levels of importance, and consequently different security level needs.
 Therefore, using a low security level of data encryption at specific positions may be used to avoid unnecessary processing overhead.
 For example, the best practice might be for a light-weight encryption procedure to be used for efficient and highly automated devices used in control systems.

-A simple encryption procedure is provided by ITU-T [b-ITU-T X.1362エラー! 参照元が見つかりません。], which significantly reduces the consumed time for encryption and meanwhile protects data confidentiality and integrity.
+A simple encryption procedure is provided by ITU-T [b-ITU-T X.1362], which significantly reduces the consumed time for encryption and meanwhile protects data confidentiality and integrity.
 Such light-weight encryption algorithms shall be considered for protecting industrial data, especially for low-cost devices.